chRyNaN/serialization-parcelable/docs/parcelable-core/parcelable-core/com.chrynan.parcelable.core/-android-parcel/recycle.md

 [android]\
 open override fun [recycle](recycle.md)()

 Puts this parcel object back into the pool, removing its data.
 This parcel object should not be used after it is recycled.
+Attempting to write or read from a recycled [Parcel](../../../../parcelable-core/parcelable-core/com.chrynan.parcelable.core/-parcel/index.md) may cause an exception to be thrown.